 Pithoragarh, which is the headquarter of the eponymous district, is an important town for various reasons.
 It is the largest town in the northern Kumaon and if you are heading higher up for more serious adventures, it is the last town where you will find all necessary amenities.
 It is also a major stopover for the Kailash Mansarovar Yatra in the summers and in the ancient times, the trade caravans from Tibet stopped here too.
 The town has grown rapidly in recent times and the concrete jungle often misleads people into ignoring it completely as a place to be explored.

 I started my exploration by visiting the 18th century Gorkha Fort.
 As this area is not very far from Nepal border, the Gorkha influence is obvious here.
 This fort is located on a hilltop overlooking the town.
 Sadly, some renovation was going on inside the fort and I was not allowed to enter the inner parts.
 I did explore the outer walls and noticed some memorial plaques, mostly remembering fallen heroes of the world wars.
 The Kumaon region has a reputation for supplying a lot of soldiers to the armed forces.
-The Kumaon Regiment has been an important part of the Indian Army since the days of the Raj (The first ever Param Vir Chakra winner was also formed Kumaon Regiment).
-On one side of the walls, there is a palyground attached to the fort, complete with a gallery, most probably used for Ramleela.
+The Kumaon Regiment has been an important part of the Indian Army since the days of the Raj (The first-ever Param Vir Chakra winner was also formed Kumaon Regiment).
+On one side of the walls, there is a playground attached to the fort, complete with a gallery, most probably used for Ramleela.
 When I visited it, some cultural programs pertaining to Holi was going on out there.
 There are many ancient temples and shrines too in and around the town although I could not find the time to explore them properly.

 After a brief visit to the fort and some local sweets at the market, I finally started along the route I had in mind.
 A short 100 metres helped me escape the confines of the market and stare at the open valley while standing at an advantageous elevation.
 While the hint of distant peaks had its charm, what particularly attracted me was the sheer spring pastures within the town.
 The main market is located at a higher altitude but the slopes of the hills are still used for cultivation.
 Although various constructions are scattered around them, the bulk of this land is still used for agriculture and this is what makes the landscape worthwhile.